Swanson-Holcomb Undergraduate Research (SHUR)

 The online submission form located at https://gustavus.edu/forms/SHUR-proposal will prompt you for the proposal title, the student(s) applying, and the faculty mentor.
 The proposal should be a single PDF document.
 In the main body of the proposal, explain the proposed work and place it into the context of what is presently known.
 Explain what experiments you plan to do and their anticipated outcomes.
 Projects using human or vertebrate animal participants must also provide proof of IRB or IACUC approval before any funds can be used.
 Do not assume that the evaluators are familiar with your research area.
 The committee will give priority to those proposals that state a clear research goal that attempts to answer a question.
 Proposals seeking funds for repeating the work of others will be funded only if the work is appropriate to longer range research projects.
 Any proposal that does not follow these guidelines will be returned without review.
 The student will do the actual writing of the proposal but it is quite acceptable for you to seek advice from a faculty mentor in the early drafts and in the final revision.

 Support your grant request with a detailed budget.
-The budget will appear on a separate page.
-The budget page will contain a carefully prepared itemization of the costs you believe will be encountered including shipping costs.
-Justification for each item in the budget is required.
+The budget will appear as a spreadsheet on a separate page and will be a carefully prepared itemization of the costs you believe will be encountered including shipping costs.
+Columns will include: item description, vendor, cost, and justification for each item in the budget.
 Some freedom exists to change budget lines later but you should, in this proposal, defend the use of the materials.
-Equipment purchases must have a separate justification.
-Budget items that are not acceptable include stipends, mileage and poster printing.
+Budget items that are not acceptable include stipends, summer student housing, and poster printing.
+Please note: Gustavus is tax-exempt.
 Only in rare instances will funding be approved for paying subjects who participate in a research project.

 Incomplete proposals (missing one of the five sections listed above) will not be considered.